influxdata/influxdb/query/influxql/README.md

 This is the final result.
 It will also include any tags in the group key and the time will be located in the `_time` variable.

 TODO(jsternberg): The `_time` variable is only needed for selectors and raw queries.
 We can actually drop this variable for aggregate queries and use the `_start` time from the group key.
 Consider whether or not we should do this and if it is worth it.

+## <a name="subqueries"> Subqueries

+Subqueries are only supported for select statements.
+They act as a source for another query and how they are used is described in [creating a cursor](#create-cursor).

+### <a name="subquery-propagate"> Propagate from the parent query

+Some attributes need to be propagated from the outer query to the inner query.
+The time condition for the outer query will become the time condition for the inner query.
+This can be done by generating a time constraint from the outer query and adding it as an extra conditional on the inner query if it exists.

+If the inner query has a `GROUP BY time(X)` statement, then the grouping of the outer query gets propagated if there is not one present on the inner query.

+### <a name="subquery-create-cursor"> Create cursor

+A cursor is created using the method described in creating a [select statement](#select-statement).

 ## <a name="show-databases"></a> Show Databases
 In 2.0, not all "buckets" will be conceptually equivalent to a 1.X database.
 If a bucket is intended to represent a collection of 1.X data, it will be specifically identified as such.  `flux` provides a special function `databases()` that will retrieve information about all registered 1.X compatible buckets.